 Total fund balances of the District's governmental funds differ from "net position" of governmental activities reported in the Statement of Net Position.
-This difference primarily results from the long-term economic focus of the Statement of Net Position versus the solely current financial resources focus of the governmental fund balance sheets, as applied to the reporting of capital assets and long-term liabilities, including pensions and other post-employment benefits.
+This difference primarily results from the long-term economic focus of the Statement of Net Position versus the solely current financial resources focus of the governmental fund balance sheets, as applied to the reporting of capital assets and long-term liabilities, including pensions and other postemployment benefits.

-B. Statement of Revenues, Expenditures and Changes in Fund Balance vs. Statement of Activities i) Long-Term Revenue and Expense Differences
+B. Statement of Revenues, Expenditures and Changes in Fund Balance vs. Statement of Activities i) Long-Term Revenue and Expense Differences ii) Capital Related Differences